md-shah/Piccolo-SQL-Query-Builder/readme.md

 > `Note: This package is not for any kind of Application grade usage.
 I created this to learn and understand in depth TypeScript.
 I hope one day I can make this production ready :)`

-# SHA-Query - A SQL query builder!
+# Piccolo - A SQL query builder!

 Planning to build a type-safe SQL query builder, which can give type-suggestions of the column within the scope.
 Primarily focussed on PostgreSQL.